-If a student would like to take a course at another school please provide them with information found here.
+If a student would like to take a course at another school please provide them with information found at the study at another institution page.
 Keep in mind that once the student has taken the course at SU they may not repeat it elsewhere.

 For declaring minors, refer students to the minor departments or online for the minor checklist.
 You are not responsible for knowing the requirements of all minors on campus.
 Advise minor requirements outside of your area with caution.
 Emphasize to advisees that fulfillment of minor requirements is between students and the minor department.

 General Education Comprehensive List: Quick Links #10 on Perdue Advising Home page.